Sun and surf

 - Read more: Taking South Africa's Garden Route

 Eastern Cape and KwaZulu-NatalFrom Cape St Francis to the rugged Eastern Cape Wild Coast are numerous vantage points to see humpbacks, Bryde's, minke and killer whales and quite often southern rights, especially in Algoa Bay, while sperm and beaked whales approach close to shore off Port St Johns.
-Humpback whales can be spotted almost daily in these waters during their northward migration from May to July and again on their return journey from November to January, occasionally being spotted as far north as Cape Vidal on the KwaZulu-Natal north coast.
-SAinfo reporter Sources:
+Humpback whales, and sometimes southern rights, can be spotted almost daily off the KwaZulu-Natal coast, occasionally being spotted as far north as Cape Vidal.
+From mid-May to mid-September, the whales are moving north on their way to their breeding grounds off the Mozambique coast, and from September to December they return, heading for the nutrient-rich waters of Antarctica.
+There are boat-based tours, but for land-based viewing there is a whale-watching tower at Cape Vidal and Mpenjati.
+Throughout the year pods of bottlenose dolphins of 30 to 50 strong routinely patrol up and down the coast just beyond the breakers.
+SAinfo reporter Updated December 2015 Sources:

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material